 For example, the current established treatments for glaucoma are predominantly eye drop drugs such as prostaglandins (e.g., latanoprost), beta blockers (e.g., timolol), carbonic anhydrase inhibitors (e.g., dorozolamide) and alpha agonists (e.g., brimonidine), many of which are generic, and are used as single agent therapies or combinations of a prostaglandin along with another agent.
-Recently there have been new agents approved including netarsidil (Rhopress TM, and in combination with latanoprost, Rhoclatan TM) and latanoprostene bunod (Vyzulta TM).
+Recently there have been new agents approved including netarsidil (Rhopress TM, and in combination with latanoprost, Rhoclatan TM) and latanoprostene bunod (Vyzulta TM) In addition, razuprotafib is being explored for its potential to treat ARDS associated with COVID-19, an indication in which many companies have devoted substantial time and resources and for which a large number of agents are in various stages of development, such as remdesivir and dexamethasone.
+If one or more of these competing agents are approved for commercial sale and receive market acceptance as the standard of care in this indication, physicians may be resistant to prescribing razuprotafib even if it receives regulatory approval.

-Unless we demonstrate that AKB-9778 has single agent efficacy as effective as or more effective than current single-agent standard of care, or as effective or more effective in combination with a prostaglandin such as latanoprost as other combination products, prescribers may be resistant to prescribing it for glaucoma.
+Unless we demonstrate that razuprotafib has single agent efficacy as effective as or more effective than current single-agent standard of care, or as effective or more effective in combination with a prostaglandin such as latanoprost as other combination products, prescribers may be resistant to prescribing it for glaucoma.